charlottebreckenridge/105-Unit3-Breckenridge/README.md

-# Public Health Data Repository for Unit 3 with Proffesor Gotzler's ENGL 105
+# Public Health Data Repository Exploration

-This a public data repository completed for professor Gotzler's English 105 course at the Universtiy of North Carolina at Chapel Hill.
+This is an instructional exploration of a national health public data repository.
 It containes several files :

   - One contains is a CSV file containing public health data by U.S county
   - Four are python notebooks with instructional material on how to get started manipulating and examining the data
-  - Two are subsets of data points gathered using Python to target more specific material from the original raw data
+  - three are subsets of data points gathered using Python to target more specific material from the original raw data

+ #Purpose
 The purpose of this repository project is to demonstrate to users how we might analyze and capture insight from working with publicly available data sets.
 For my own data research, I chose to work with Professor Gotzler's suggested data titled "CountyHealthData_2014-2015" as my source for analysis.
-Using that CSV file as my raw data, I attempt to cull refined sets of targeted information to hypothesize potential connections between the material.
+Using that CSV file as our raw data, we can cull refined sets of targeted information to hypothesize potential connections between the material.

 The source we are working with is a nationally compiled data set with information rangining broadly from "Median Household Income" to "Homicide Rates"